unip/beauty-of-code/README.md

 PPG Tangerang Selatan
 =====================

-My first project and repo ;)<br>
-The current project is still a HTML coding and some of javascript.
+The template for website of PPG Tangerang Selatan.